 By Cat Gaa

 Seville’s privileged location in the valley between the Atlantic and the Cordillera Bética makes it flat, meaning it’s a city easy to walk.
-Indeed, one whose architectural gems and life on the streets shouldn’t be missed, but tired feet lend to public and private transportation.
+Its architectural gems and life on the streets shouldn’t be missed, but tired feet lend to public and private transportation.
 Here’s the scoop on how to get around Andalusia’s capital.

 Seville’s San Pablo Airport and Santa Justa train station receive the majority of holiday-goers.
 San Pablo is just 10 kilometers out of the city center, and makes a great base to jump from Seville to other Andalusian destinations like Jerez, Málaga and Cádiz.